darktjm/gamesup/README.md

 Many games I own come with DOSBox.
 I generally run the GOG.com installer, and then I delete the supplied DOSBox and ignore the config files in favor of my own configuration.
-I have a primitive script, dos-gameprep, similar to gameprep above to run after the game's installer; it works in "GOG Games" or in wine above the installation root.
+I have a primitive script, `dos-gameprep`, similar to `gameprep` above, to run after the game's installer; it works in "GOG Games" or in wine above the installation root.
 In the case of wine, it also converts the icon and changes the directory structure to put the game under data, like the Linux installers do.
-Unlike gameprep, it can't be run on more than one game at a time.
+Unlike `gameprep`, it can't be run on more than one game at a time.
 Maybe I'll fix that one day.

-My DOSBox configuration is the default, plus changes present in dosbox-tjm.conf.
-You don't have to change your global config to use my changes; just launch with "dosbox -userconfig -config dosbox-tjm.conf -config ...".
+My DOSBox configuration is the default, plus changes present in `dosbox-tjm.conf`.
+You don't have to change your global config to use my changes; just launch with "`dosbox -userconfig -config dosbox-tjm.conf -config `...".
 In particular, I use ALSA virtual MIDI with timidity++ attached (on 128:0).
 I also use IRQ 7 for Sound Blaster, and enable GUS emulation on 5.